Browse By Name

 outerHTML

-Sets or retrieves the HTML content (the source code including the start and end tags) of the current element.
+Sets or retrieves the outer HTML content (the source code including the opening and closing tags) of an element.

 outerText

-Sets or returns a string that represents the text content of an element.
+Sets or returns the text content of an element including the text content of its descendants.

 ownerDocument